Hope and Home

 In whatever way the New Year will unfold before us remains a matter of God’s providence.
 Our fulfillment of his will rests in what we choose to do.
 In the midst of all that, no matter what happens, never stop desiring more- more happiness, more joy, more of him.”

-I can’t help but to think that the desire of hope that we recognize in the beginning of every New Year is somehow tied to our desire for home.
+I can’t help but think that the desire for hope we recognize at the beginning of every New Year is somehow tied to our desire for home.

-For home is a place that gives us comfort, safety, and love.
-Home is a place rooted in hope.
-A hope that I now realize can never be fully fulfilled within four walls and a roof either here or in the U.S.A.
+Home is a place that gives us comfort, safety, and love.
+A home is a place rooted in hope.
+I now realize that this hope can never be wholly fulfilled within four walls and a roof, either here or in the U.S.A.

-There is a popular idiom that says, “Home is where the heart is.”
-In other words, we all have a deep longing to be at home, and our home is whatever place we long to be.
+A popular idiom says, “Home is where the heart is.”
+In other words, we all deeply long to be at home; our home is whatever place we long to be.

 The trip back to the states during the holiday season rekindled in me a desire for both hope and home.